-Blue Grid

-acts as a spine to

-support the Green Grid.

-The Analysis identified the river

-and permanent creek network is

-still well connected and evident on

-the ground.
-The health of the river

-and creek system can be improved

-by focusing efforts on maintaining

-the waterflow in streams, creek

-tributaries and rivulets that

-support the function of the

-larger rivers and

-2. The

-local Green

-Grid contains

-high quality bushland,

-parks, and reserves,

-however there are

-'missing links' across the

-existing network of

-green open spaces.

-4. Retaining

-and reinstating

-native vegetation

-associated with South

-Creek and Kemps Creek

-in the Future Urban areas

-will be critical to maintaining

-Green Grid connectivity

-as these areas are

-transformed into

-residential areas.

-most intact

-areas of native

-vegetation are found

-in the western and

-northern parts of the

-Camden LGA, particularly

-east of the Nepean River

-around Cobbitty, Bringelly

-and Lowes Creek, and

-many are privately

-owned.
+Blue Grid Blue Grid acts as a skeleton to support the Green Grid.
+The Analysis identified the river and permanent creek network is still well connected and evident on the ground.
+The health of the river and creek system can be improved by focusing efforts on maintaining the waterflow in streams, creek tributaries and rivulets that support the function of the larger rivers and creeks.

+2. The local Green Grid contains high quality bushland, parks, and reserves, however there are 'missing links' across the existing network of green open spaces.

+4. Retaining and reinstating native vegetation associated with South Creek and Kemps Creek in the Future Urban areas will be critical to maintaining Green Grid connectivity as these areas are transformed into residential areas.

+3. The most intact areas of native vegetation are found in the western and northern parts of the Camden LGA, particularly east of the Nepean River around Cobbitty, Bringelly and Lowes Creek and many are privately

-has the greatest opportunity to influence the Green and Blue Grid transformation in the Established Urban areas of the Camden LGA.
+5. Council has the greatest opportunity to influence the Green and Blue Grid transformation in the Established Urban areas of the Camden LGA.

-opportunities to

-enhance and create linear

-corridors of green spaces along

-the Nepean River and South

-Creek.
-These linear corridors

-will provide important habitat

-corridors for local animals

-and plants and improve

-people's access to natural

-environments.
+6. There are opportunities to enhance and create linear corridors of green spaces along the Nepean River and South Creek.
+These linear corridors will provide important habitat corridors for local animals and plants and improve people's access to natural environments.

-Public utility corridors, the road and street network, and cycleways (i.e. the Grey Grid) should be embellished with trees and vegetation and incorporate Water Sensitive Urban Design (WSUD) principles to ensure plants benefit from an ongoing water source.
+Public utility corridors, the road and street network, and cycleways (i.e. the Grey Grid) should be treated with trees and vegetation and incorporate Water Sensitive Urban Design (WSUD) principles to ensure plants benefit from an ongoing water source.
 Planting trees to support the grey grid will create a more liveable environment for people, plants, and animals.
-Additional trees and vegetation planted along major road corridors such as The Northern Road and Narellan Road and land adjacent to the Water NSW Upper Canal can enhance recreation opportunities, promote active transport, and provide tree canopy corridors.
+Trees and vegetation along The Northern Road and the Water NSW Upper Canal can be added to enhance recreation opportunities, promote active transport, and provide tree canopy corridors.